Innovative-010/clickfix-defense-toolkit/clickfix-quickfix-guide-intune.md

 - Blocks common shortcuts and known executable names only.
 New attack paths may appear over time, so implementing the long-term fix is still strongly recommended.
 - Does not provide strong application allowlisting.
 For stronger control, use the long-term fix.
 - May be bypassed by renamed binaries or alternative execution methods.
-To help detect copied or impersonated system tools, enable the ASR rule: **Block use of copied or impersonated system tools**.
+To help detect copied or impersonated system tools, enable the ASR rule in Block mode: **Block use of copied or impersonated system tools**.
 - Can impact legitimate business workflows.
 Test carefully before broad deployment.

 ---